Note that all times are the clock

 6000 or so come later by post.
 Rainfall is the meteorological element

-that is most variable over space and time, so these additional reports
+that is most variable over space and time, and vital for primary producers, so these additional reports

 add immensely to the weather record.
 I re-run the program that produces